Stanford Cardinal men's soccer: History

 With a budget of $210, Stanford played a 14-match league schedule in 1910-11, finishing fifth and reaching the cup semifinals before losing to the Vampires.
 After the season concluded, The Stanford Quad wrote:

 Considering the short time they have had to learn the game from its very rudiments, these teams have done remarkably well, especially when it is considered that in most of their matches they have been playing with teams which have been practicing the game for years.

 The program was granted varsity status in 1911 and Maloney remained as coach for 29 years (1908–1944).
-He achieved a 104-60-40 record, ranking #3 in program history in coaching victories as of 2021.
-The Stanford's soccer venue was renamed Maloney Field in 1941, and then rededicated in 1966.
+He achieved a 104–60–40 record, ranking #3 in program history in coaching victories as of 2021.
+The Stanford soccer venue was renamed Maloney Field in 1941, and then rededicated in 1966.

 The Cardinal have appeared in the NCAA Division I Men's Soccer Tournament 19 times since 1973, including 14 times in the 23 seasons from 1997 to 2019.
 They have made five appearances in the College Cup, including winning the 2015, 2016, and 2017 national championships, only the second time ever that a program won three consecutive championships (Virginia won four from 1991 to 1994).